-1 Length of ownership How long have you owned the property?
-2 years 5 months 2 Council tax Which Council Tax band is your property in?
-3 Parking What are the arrangements for parking at your property?
-(Please tick all that apply) □ Garage □ Allocated parking space □ Driveway ☑ Shared parking □ On street □ Resident permit □ Metered parking □ Other (please specify) 4 Conservation area Is your property in a designated Conservation Area (that is an area of special architectural or historical interest, the character or appearance of which it is desirable to preserve or enhance)?
-Don't know 5 Listed buildings Is your property a Listed Building, or contained within one (that is a building recognised and approved as being of special architectural or historical interest)?
-Yes 6 a.(i) Alterations/additions/extensions During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)?
-No If you have answered yes, please describe below the changes which you have made: (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work?
-If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.
-If you do not have the documents yourself, please note below who has these documents b.
-Have you had replacement windows, doors, patio doors or double glazing installed in your property?
+1. Length of ownership

+How long have you owned the property?
+36 years

+2. Council tax

+- Which Council Tax band is your property in?
+(Please tick)

+A B X C D E F G H

+3. Parking

+What are the arrangements for parking at your property?
+(Please tick all that apply)

+• Garage

+Allocated parking space

+• Driveway

+Shared parking

+• On street

+Resident permit

+Metered parking

+• Other (please specify): On street at front of pro perty

+4. Conservation area

+Is your property in a designated Conservation Area (that is an area of special architectural or historical interest, the character or appearance of which it is desirable to preserve or enhance)?
+Yes No Don't know

+5. Listed buildings

+Is your property a Listed Building, or contained within one (that is a building recognised and approved as being of special architectural or historical interest)?
+Yes No

+6. Alterations/additions/extensions

+a. (i) During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)?
+Yes No